loganfranken/presentations/introduction-to-web-accessibility/README.md

 ### Links

 * Use descriptive text for links
-* Avoid opening new windows
+* Avoid opening new windows (warn the user if you must)
 * *Do not* use non-descriptive phrases, such as "click here"
 * *Do not* use the URL of the link as the link's text